tweettypography/heroku-buildpack-webpack/README.md

-# Heroku Buildpack for webpack
+# Heroku Buildpack for additional build steps

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for web applications that use webpack.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for web applications that have additional build steps specified in package.json.

 ## Usage

-The `bin/compile` script run webpack with a specially named configuration file (`webpack.heroku.config.js` in your main directory).
-To use the buildpack:

 1. Configure as your second buildpack: